dementia5/Persuasion-RPG/MainMystery.md

 Search rooms for clues (physical evidence, books, artifacts, cryptic symbols).

-Interrogate 8 suspects, each with motives, alibis, and ties to the bishop.
+Interrogate up to 8 suspects, each with motives, alibis, and ties to the bishop.

 Use your perception, sanity, and reputation to gauge credibility of responses.